 Still, there are both pros and cons to consider when deciding whether a tuition-free university is right for you.
 Here are some things to consider.

-The first pro is the most obvious: You could save a lot of money.
+The main pro of free college tuition is saving money.
 Maybe you had planned on taking out student loans to pay for school.
 Think of the financial freedom you could enjoy if you didn’t have to spend years paying off student loans after graduation.

 Second, free tuition can help make college more accessible for low-income students.
 If your family can’t financially contribute to your education, and you aren’t willing or able to accumulate educational loan debt, free tuition programs can make college a possibility.